Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 | makepkg -s | Upon successful build, removes any dependencies installed by `makepkg` |
 | makepkg -i | Install or upgrade the package after a successful build using pacman |

+> When I tried to install `cower` if failed in the verification of the package signature.
+In order to solve the problem I added the key from the developer of `cower` with `gpg --recv-keys --keyserver hkp://pgp.mit.edu 1EB2638FF56C0C53`.

 <sub><sup>
 References:
 http://www.cyberciti.biz/faq/unpack-tgz-linux-command-line/